soheeparklee/soheeparklee.github.io/_posts/2024-07-09-PROJECT_DrugStore4.md

 - MaxLifeime Configuration:
-  If Configuration of HikariCP is too long, connections might stay in the pool for longer than they should, causing them be become invalud if database or network state changes.
+  If Configuration of HikariCP is too long, connections might stay in the pool for longer than they should, causing them be become invalid if database or network state changes.

 #### ✔️ update application.yaml

-updated the hikari MaxLifeime to 30 minutes in `application.yaml` file.
+updated the hikari MaxLifetime to 30 minutes in `application.yaml` file.

 <img width="456" alt="Screenshot 2024-07-10 at 15 57 41" src="https://github.com/DrugStoreWeb/DrugStore-BE/assets/97790983/915d0494-5cf1-40e7-b95a-791f1bdd62b4">

+## 🟢 Solution

+Finally, instance is now running without stop. <br>
+However, whenever I push, the CICD is not complete and the deployment fails.<br>
+Next step is continuous deployment!<br>